-HomeTech ReviewsWhy Everyone Suddenly Cares About Bitcoin Again
+HomeTech ReviewsWhy Everyone Is Talking About Bitcoin Again — And Why This Time...

 Just when it seemed like everyone had moved on to AI tools and the latest startup buzzwords, Bitcoin has quietly crept back into the spotlight.
 Your social feeds are lighting up again.
 Headlines are shouting about all-time highs.
 People who haven’t mentioned crypto in years are suddenly back with opinions — and questions.